-&lt;sup>173 A.K.
+94 A.K.
 Baldwin and other 2017, op. cit.

 In October 2016, the USGS examined surface sediment samples from two sites in the Oak Creek watershed for PCBs.
-One site was located in the Oak Creek Mill Pond.
+95 One site was located in the Oak Creek Mill Pond.
 The second was in the Oak Creek Parkway at the first bridge upstream from the mouth of the Creek.
-The concentration of PCBs in sediment in the Mill Pond was low, about 40 $\mu$ g PCB/kg sediment.
+The concentration of PCBs in sediment in the Mill Pond was low, about 40 μ g PCB/kg sediment.
 When compared to consensus-based sediment quality guidelines, this concentration was found to be below the TEC.
 A high concentration of PCBs was found at the site near the mouth of Oak Creek.
-The concentration of PCBs in sediment at this location was about 2,200 $\mu$ g PCB/kg sediment.
+The concentration of PCBs in sediment at this location was about 2,200 μ g PCB/kg sediment.
 This concentration in more than twice the concentration found at sites in the Milwaukee Harbor Estuary Area of Concern.
-Comparison of this concentration to consensus-based sediment quality guidelines indicate that these concentrations are high enough to cause adverse effects to benthic-dwelling aquatic organisms.
+96 Comparison of this concentration to consensus-based sediment quality guidelines indicate that these concentrations are high enough to cause adverse effects to benthic-dwelling aquatic organisms.

 In November 2018, concentrations of PCBs were examined in surface sediment samples collected from six sites in the downstream reach of the Oak Creek watershed Map 4.28.
 From upstream to downstream, these sites included a location within the Mill Pond, a site slightly upstream from Milwaukee Avenue (extended), a site at Michigan Avenue (extended), a site in the Oak Creek Parkway at the first bridge upstream from the mouth of the Creek, at the sandbar at the mouth of the Creek, and along the Lake Michigan beach north of the mouth of the Creek.
 PCBs were detected in three samples, those collected at Milwaukee Avenue, Michigan Avenue, and Parkway bridge sites.
-Concentrations ranged from 120 $\mu$ g PCB/kg sediment at the Milwaukee Avenue site to 980 $\mu$ g PCB/kg sediment at the Parkway bridge site.
-PCBs were not detected in three samples for these samples for these samples.
+Concentrations ranged from 120 μ g PCB/kg sediment at the Milwaukee Avenue site to 980 μ g PCB/kg sediment at the Parkway bridge site.
+PCBs were not detected in the surface sample from the Mill Pond.
+Total organic carbon data were not available for these samples.

-On September 4, 2019, the WDNR's Remediation and Redevelopment program issued a "No Action Required" determination for the PCB contamination found in sediment in the reach of the mainstem of Oak Creek downstream from the Mill Pond.
-The determination noted that the concentrations found were below the Department's current "interest threshold" and that investigation determined that the source of the contamination is more likely closer to the sampling locations, than from an upstream source.
+On September 4, 2019, the WDNR's Remediation and Redevelopment program issued a "No Action Required" determination for the PCB contamination found in sediment in the reach of the mainstem of Oak Creek downstream from the Mill Pond.97 The determination noted that the concentrations found were below the Department's current "interest threshold" and that investigation determined that the source of the contamination is more likely closer to the sampling locations, than from an upstream source.
 It concluded that a larger-scale investigation using State funds does not seem practicable at this time.
-Local
+Local WDNR staff indicated that they would discuss the posting of a general notice sign, based on WDNR fish consumption advisories for Lake Michigan with the Milwaukee County Health Department and the Milwaukee County Parks.

-&lt;sup>174 B.C.
+95 B.C.
 Scudder Eikenberry, J.M.
 Besser.
 R.A.
 Dorman, and H.T.
 Olds, "Sediment Toxicity Assessment in Two Wisconsin Areas of Concern and Selected Lake Michigan Tributaries," Poster Presentation, 2018.

-&lt;sup>176 Wisconsin Department of Natural Resources, "Rationale for No Action Required, BRRTS No. 09-41-584292, September 4, 2019.
+97 Wisconsin Department of Natural Resources, "Rational for No Action Required, BRRTS No. 09-41-584292, September 4, 2019.